Educational Requirements

 Pros

-- Opportunity to learn various mechanical tasks.
+- Opportunity to learn practical skills.

-- Contributes to tangible outputs and projects.
+- Contributes to tangible outputs.

 Cons

-- Physically demanding work environment.
+- Physically demanding work.

-- Exposure to noise, dust, and potential hazards.
+- Exposure to noise and potential hazards.

-- May require working in shifts or overtime.
+- May require working in shifts.